-This rule does not contain any new collections of information that require approval by OMB under the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501 et seq.).
-An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
+This rule does not contain information collection requirements, and a submission to the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
+3501 et seq.) is not required.
+We may not conduct or sponsor and you are not required to respond to a collection of information unless it displays a currently valid OMB control number.